Judge rejects Trump challenge to release of his tax returns

 Trump’s lawyers have said that the investigation led by Vance, a Democrat, is politically motivated and that the request for his tax records should be stopped because he is immune from any criminal probe as long as he is president.

-Marrero called Trump’s claim of a broad immunity “extraordinary” and “an overreach of executive power.”
+But the judge called Trump’s claim of broad immunity “extraordinary” and “an overreach of executive power.”

 Cohen is serving a three-year prison sentence for crimes that included campaign finance violations in connection with the hush money.